Katherine MacGregor: Personal life and death

 She was married to actor Bert Remsen from 1949 to 1950 and to actor, director, and teacher Edward G. Kaye-Martin, 14 years her junior, from August 1969 to October 1970.
-She had no children.

 While recovering from alcoholism, MacGregor converted to Hinduism.
 She was unable to appear in the series finale of Little House on the Prairie, because she was on a pilgrimage to India at the time of the episodes' filming.

 MacGregor died on November 13, 2018 at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles at the age of 93.